 In part four we talked about attachment theory as a framework for understanding the way that different attachment styles in the home can shape a child’s future interactions in relationships, particularly with authority figures.
 These early experiences impact us as we form our identities and can influence how we perceive and respond to power and authority in broader social contexts.

 In most societies, the family is the primary and foundational social unit.
-The power dynamics that we typically find in domestic family structures, like the hierarchical roles between parents and children or the gendered relationships between male and female members, are usually established within the family and then replicated or evolved into broader social institutions like tribes, communities, states and nations.
+The power dynamics that we typically find in domestic family structures, like the hierarchical roles between adults and children or the gendered relationships between male and female members, are usually established within the family and then replicated or evolved into broader social institutions like tribes, communities, states and nations.

 Paternalism, is a concept in social philosophy and ethics, that involves restricting the freedom and responsibilities of subordinates or dependents in their supposed interest.
 It reflects an idea that the paternal figure knows what's best for everyone they see as under their care and acts to guide, protect, and make decisions on their behalf.